Fix: CPU Overheating

 dust stuck in CPU fan

-So, if you have never cleaned your computer from grime before, this might be the reason why your processor is overheating.
+So, if you have never cleaned your computer from dirt before, this might be the reason why your processor is overheating.

 1. Bring your PC outside (there is going to be a lot of dust).